We went in search of the scariest stories and discovered several “haunted” places in Lisbon, Sintra and Cascais.

 All because of the story of a blind girl, the daughter of the first owners, who fell into the cliffs nearby and ended up drowning.

-To add to the mystery, socialite José Castelo Branco says he wanted to buy the little castle, but gave up after seeing a little girl walking around the walls of the house and, at that moment, felt impelled to throw himself into the ocean.
+To add to the mystery, socialite José Castelo Branco claims to have wanted to buy the little castle, but gave up after seeing a little girl walking around the walls of the house and, at the same moment, felt impelled to throw himself into the ocean.